nwhacks-loki/loki/README.md

 # nwHacks2018

-Hack idea: Identity the emotion of a user (in the background) while they're reading their "news feed", and adjust the content displayed to the user accordingly.
+Loki: Identity the emotion of a user (in the background) while they're reading their "news feed", and adjust the content displayed to the user accordingly.

 ## Usage